Pope Pius XII's 1942 Christmas address: Background

-A defender of Pius, the eminent historian of the Holocaust, Martin Gilbert portrays Vatican policy in the lead up to the 1942 Christmas message with a very different emphasis: "In his first encyclical as Pope, Pius XII specifically rejected Nazism and expressly mentioned the Jews, noting that in the Catholic Church there is "neither Gentile nor Jew, circumcision nor uncircumcision."
+A defender of Pius, the historian Martin Gilbert, portrays Vatican policy in the lead up to the 1942 Christmas message with a very different emphasis: "In his first encyclical as Pope, Pius XII specifically rejected Nazism and expressly mentioned the Jews, noting that in the Catholic Church there is "neither Gentile nor Jew, circumcision nor uncircumcision."
 The head of the Gestapo, Heinrich Mueller, commented that the encyclical was "directed exclusively against Germany."
 So outspoken was it that the Royal Air Force and the French air force dropped 88,000 copies of it over Germany.
 One strong piece of evidence that Dalin produces against the concept of "Hitler's Pope" is the audience granted by Pius XII in March 1940 to the German Foreign Minister, Joachim von Ribbentrop, the only senior Nazi official to visit the Vatican during his papacy.
 After Ribbentrop rebuked the Pope for "siding" with the Allies, the Pope responded by reading from a long list of German atrocities and religious persecution against Christians and Jews, in Germany and in Poland which Germany had occupied six months earlier.
 The New York Times, under the headline "JEWS' RIGHTS DEFENDED," wrote on 14 March 1940: "The Pontiff, in the burning words he spoke to Herr Ribbentrop about religious persecution, also came to the defense of the Jews in Germany and Poland."

 Content

 The 1942 Christmas address was 26 pages and over 5000 words long and took more than 45 minutes to deliver.
-The majority of the speech spoke generally about human rights and civil society.
+The majority of the speech spoke in general terms about human rights and civil society.
 According to Rittner and Roth, "always one to choose words carefully, Pius wrote several drafts before he had crafted exactly what he wanted to say on that particular Christmas Eve".
 Phayer wrote that the speech was "crafted to fit the circumstances as he saw them – that is to say, he addressed principles and omitted particulars".
 Speaking on the 50th anniversary of Pius' death in 2008, the German Pope Benedict XVI recalled that the Pope's voice had been "broken by emotion" as he "deplored the situation" with a "clear reference to the deportation and extermination of the Jews."

 The Pope addressed the issues of racial persecutions in the following terms:

 Humanity owes this vow to those hundreds of thousands who, without any fault on their part, sometimes only because of their nationality or race, have been consigned to death or to a slow decline [also translated: "marked down for death or gradual extinction"].

 Rittner and Roth described these as the "pivotal words that remain one of the key flashpoints in the Holocaust-related controversy that continues to swirl around him", and came near the end of the speech.
-Phayer, Rittner and Roth see it as significant that Pius XII did not address the perpetrators or victims by name.
+Phayer, Rittner and Roth see it as significant that Pius did not address the perpetrators or victims by name.
 Nor did he mention Jews or antisemitism.